micfrost/Java-Apache-HttpClient-GitHubApi/README.md

 # Java Apache HttpClient Weather API

-This project demonstrates how to use Apache HttpClient to retrieve weather forecast data from the OpenWeatherMap API in a Java application.
+This project demonstrates the use of Apache HttpClient to perform HTTP operations (`GET`, `POST`, `PUT`, and `DELETE`).
+It interacts with a fake online REST API, JSONPlaceholder, to simulate creating, retrieving, updating, and deleting posts.
+Additionally, it includes an example of fetching weather data from the OpenWeatherMap API.

 ## Features